RevitaAI/revitaai.github.io/people.md

 - Minerva Ciccarese — BA (UH).
 Support for Italian: government, constructions.
 - Giacomo Furlan — MS (UH, University of Pisa).
 Support for Italian, deep learning language models for disambiguation.
 - Gert Adamson — MS (UH).
 Member of TOSKA, REACT-based front-end, user experience.
+- Ilmari Kylliäinen — MS (UH).
+Work with the TOSKA Group: latest in front-end technologies and software engineering, to create a friendly user experience (UX) for learners and teachers.
+MS in Language Technology.